Awabakal Environmental Education Centre logo

 Scientific Super Stars

-If the team does submit all the correct scientific names and clues they get their name on the Scientific Super Star list on the website but no extra marks.
+To get their name on the Scientific Super Star list on the website but no extra marks, the team needs to:-

 We have set it that way so teachers can choose which degree of difficulty their students may wish to compete at.